McCulloch International Airlines

 McCulloch International Airlines (MIA) was a supplemental air carrier, a charter carrier regulated by the Civil Aeronautics Board (CAB), the now-defunct Federal agency that from 1938 to 1978 tightly controlled almost all commercial air transportation in the United States.
 The airline was created from Vance International Airways (VIA), an earlier supplemental air carrier, and from the aviation activities of Robert P. McCulloch, an entrepreneur (still known for the eponymous chainsaw brand he developed) and industrialist who flew potential customers to see new communities he was developing, most notably Lake Havasu City.

 The airline was sold to a management/investor group in 1975.
 Unfortunately, its fortunes took a quick turn for the worse and the airline was bankrupt by 1977.

 MIA operated the Starship for Peter Frampton for his 1976 European tour at the height of his fame.
-This aircraft (flown by other operators) had previously been used for other famous rock tours during the 1970s such as Led Zeppelin.
+This Boeing 720 jet aircraft (flown by other operators) had previously been used for other famous rock tours during the 1970s such as Led Zeppelin, the Rolling Stones, Bob Dylan and The Band, Elton John and the Allman Brothers as well as other musical artists.